TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 If an exception is raised during the iteration, it is as if :keyword:`in` raised that exception.

-Lastly, the old-style iteration protocol is tried: if a class defines :meth:`__getitem__`, ``x in y`` is ``True`` if and only if there is a non-negative integer index *i* such that ``x is y[i] or x == y[i]``, and no lower integer index raises the :exc:`IndexError` exception.
+Lastly, the old-style iteration protocol is tried: if a kundi defines :meth:`__getitem__`, ``x in y`` is ``True`` if and only if there is a non-negative integer index *i* such that ``x is y[i] or x == y[i]``, and no lower integer index raises the :exc:`IndexError` exception.
 (If any other exception is raised, it is as